axel-springer-kugawana/iwb_serenity/docs/css/components/forms.md

 Declare text area inputs with the `input--textarea` class.

-A textarea can be disabled adding the attribute `disabled="disabled"` to the textarea.
+A textarea can be disabled by adding the attribute `disabled="disabled"` to the textarea.

 <div class="sd-example">
     <div class="field">